ryt/activity-metrics/README.md

 - The location of the log file would be `2024/01/01.txt`.
 - Each log file is named accoring to the date number of the day.
-- Optional custom text after the date number is allowed (e.g. `01abc.txt`).
+- Optional custom text after the date number is allowed (e.g. `01custom-text.txt`).
 - For proper usage, logs must be inside of **month** and **year** directories that correspond to the correct dates.
-- In this example, both of these files would be valid: `2024/01/01.txt` or `2024/01/01abc.txt`.
 - Finally, to recap from the Basics section, the directory `2024/` itself would be found at `logs/2024/`.

 #### Full Date Log Files